 Each case of Alzheimer's usually affects at least two lives: the person with the condition, and the patient's spouse or child who gradually becomes a full-time caregiver as the disease progresses.
 Caring for an individual with Alzheimer's can be demanding and stressful.
 Many caregivers must eventually face the difficult decision of placing their loved one in institutional care.

-Even if no one in your family has had Alzheimer's, you can still get sporadic Alzheimer's disease.
-Most researchers believe there are other genes that can make people susceptible to Alzheimer's disease, but genes alone aren't enough – some other trigger has to set off the disease process.
+Even if no one in your family has had Alzheimer's, you can still get Alzheimer's disease.

-- gender: Women are nearly twice as likely as men to suffer from Alzheimer's (this is due to the increased life expectancy of women, not due to gender).
+- gender: women are more likely than men to suffer from Alzheimer's (this is due to the increased life expectancy of women, not due to gender).

 - education: Research suggests that better educated people are less prone to Alzheimer's.
 Those who already have the disease do better if they keep mentally active – an unused brain may deteriorate faster.